Buying Property With 1031 Tax-Free Exchange Explained

 - Please do due diligence prior to doing a 1031 Tax-Free Exchange on a real estate transaction

 - Remember that the proceeds of the sale cannot touch your hands and must be held in escrow until purchase your new property

 Everyone should consult a 1031 tax-free exchange professional such as an accountant or tax attorney prior.

 Investment Property Loans

-The Gustan Cho Team are experts in investment property loans.
+The Gustan Cho Team at Loan Cabin Inc. are experts in investment property loans.